Masao-Taketani/LocalAgentLaboratory/README.md

 </p>

 ### Supported Platforms and Models
-For this repo, any models from Ollama or Hugging Face, including the recently-announced thinking models, such as DeepSeek R1 and QwQ-32B, are supported to be used as local LLMs.
+For this repo, any models from Ollama or Hugging Face, including the recently-announced reasoning models, such as DeepSeek R1 and QwQ-32B, are supported to be used as local LLMs.
 So, pick a platform either `huggingface` or `ollama` with [`platform`](config.json#L24) argument.

-If you'd like to check thought processes when you use one of the aforementioned thinking models, set a flag named [`show_thought`](config.json#L46) as `true`.
+If you'd like to check thought processes when you use one of the aforementioned reasoning models, set a flag named [`show_thought`](config.json#L46) as `true`.
 That way, you can see the thought processes in your console!

 ## Environmental Setup